SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ![enter image description here](https://i.imgflip.com/a72qei.jpg)

-People just need to care enough about debate to sho
+People just need to care enough about debate to show up.
+Having enough people for an AP makes me feel warm inside.

 ---
 Continuing the response to criticism (point [3.](#addressing-the-criticism)) (scarcity is proportional to value):